We provide and support the University's standard computer hardware.

-We provide the ability for computer users to access a range of software applications supported by IT Services.
+We provide the ability for computer users to access a range of software applications supported by the Information and Digital Group (IDG).

 There's a balance to be maintained around the variety of systems which we support.
 On the one hand we want to offer a wide choice of computers so each person can chose a system that is suited to the tasks they perform.
 However, there's a need to restrict the variety of different systems so that we can make new applications available quickly and support staff can build up a detailed knowledge of the supported environment.